Every child is special

 There is a place for tests

 Syda Productions/ShutterstockAlthough testing is only part of the assessment procedure for understanding if your child may be gifted it can be an important marker, especially for school placements.
 Another test available from ORIG3N, a leader in regenerative medicine technology and consumer genetics assessments, may be able to tell you if your child has exceptional aptitude in a range of subject areas.
 The BLOOM DNA kit can assess the genes that impact childhood development in the following areas: aptitude for learning new languages, math ability, memory recall, and other cognitive abilities.
 Whether or not your child is technically "gifted," they are no doubt a gift to you and their potential is unlimited.
+Here are 8 signs you're raising an emotionally intelligent child.

 Content continues below ad